 Visitors enjoy the nightlife and food when visiting the entertaining city of Orlando.
 You can also relax and pamper yourself at one of the resorts.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 In New Orleans, you'll find food and nightlife.
 Most visitors spend time around the old town while in the area.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

-Visitors enjoy the food and shopping when visiting the entertaining destination of Orlando.
+Visitors enjoy the food and shopping when visiting the active destination of Orlando.
 It's also a relaxing resort destination.
 This city offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.